History of Boogie The Bridge

-Founded by Jo Berry and four women: Carol Gillis, Nina Reimer, Dawn King and Tracy Smith, who wanted to make a difference in their community, the run’s purpose was to promote the benefits of running to improve both physical and emotional well being.
+Founded by Jo Berry, Carol Gillis, Nina Reimer, Dawn King and Tracy Smith, all of who wanted to make a difference in their community.
+The event’s purpose was to promote the benefits of running to improve both physical and emotional well being.
 The original group of five believed in giving back and the theory that “Movement is Change” can assist in huge changes for people.

-Originally an all women’s event in year one, by year two men, children, and families wanted to be involved and so Boogie became an all inclusive event.
-The first run attracted 62 participants and through the years the run captured the imagination and hearts of the city and became a passionate ‘movement‘ for its citizens.
-The event continue to grow and morphed into the phenomenon it is today with the colour red symbolizing passion, energy, fun and change.
+Originally an all women’s event in year one.
+By year two men, children, and families wanted to be involved so Boogie became an all inclusive event.
+The first event attracted 62 participants and through the years has captured the imagination and hearts of the city and became a passionate ‘movement‘ for its citizens.
+The event continued to grow and morphed into the phenomenon it is today with the colour red symbolizing passion, energy, fun and change.
 The entertainment part of boogie (live music at the start and finish as well as along the route) has made Boogie a party on the run!
 Thousands descend upon Kamloops streets each Spring in celebration of our grassroots movement: Boogie the Bridge!

 Boogie truly takes a community and without the support by its loyal and dynamic Boogie team, Boogie society, community partners, sponsors, volunteers and participants it could not happen, so THANK YOU.

 Boogie The Bridge is proud to have become one of Kamloops’ spring traditions and hopes to be for years to come.